-Most people should get the Jabra Elite 85h
+Most people should get the Bose QuietComfort 35 II

-Basically, this is just a method of compressing and decompressing a file.
-At its best, it results in more data being quickly transferred which results in better quality.
-A good visual analogy for this is when you’re watching YouTube videos.
-When you have great service from your provider, the video appears crystal clear in 1080p.
-However, when you’re in a deadzone with terrible signal your video is likely going to be downgraded to a lower quality setting like 480p.
-When this happens, you can still technically watch the video, but it’s blurry and not as sharp.
+This is just a method of compressing and decompressing a file.
+Ideally, a great amount of data can transfer quickly, which yields better audio quality and connection stability.
+A good visual analogy for this is when you’re watching YouTube videos: when you have great service from your provider, the video appears crystal clear in 1080p.
+However, when you’re in a dead zone with a terrible signal your video is downgraded to a low-quality setting (480p).
+You can still watch the video, but it’s blurry.